Love the Way You Lie: Live performances

 Eminem has promoted "Love the Way You Lie" at concerts.
-On June 15, 2010, he and Rihanna performed the song at Los Angeles' Electronic Entertainment Expo 2010, accompanied by the drummer Travis Barker and D12's Mr. Porter.
-Eminem sang "Love the Way You Lie" at the Scottish festival T in the Park on July 10, 2010, dedicating it to "everybody who'[d] been in a fucked-up relationship."
+On June 15, 2010, he and Rihanna performed the song at the L.A.Electronic Entertainment Expo 2010, accompanied by the drummer Travis Barker and D12's Mr. Porter.
+Eminem sang "Love the Way You Lie" at the festival T in the Park on July 10, 2010 in Scotland, dedicating it to "everybody who'[d] been in a fucked-up relationship."
 He then performed the song at Ireland's annual Oxegen festival on July 11, 2010.
 James Hendicott from State wrote that the rapper's personality "fill[ed] the stage" and that his vocals were sharp and packed "plenty of punch".
-He criticized the use of a pre-recorded backing track and noted the lack of live music and female vocals.
+He criticized the use of a pre-recorded backing track and noted the lack of live music along female vocals.
 Eamon Sweeney from the Irish Independent called Eminem's performance only "mildly impressive".

-On July 21, 2010, the rapper joined Rihanna on her Last Girl on Earth tour to perform in Los Angeles.
-He then performed at the 2010 MTV Video Music Awards and was voted the best performer of the ceremony in an MTV poll, earning 34 percent of votes.
-Rihanna made a surprise appearance despite having said she could not perform because of her schedule.
+On July 21, 2010, the rapper joined Rihanna on her Last Girl on Earth tour to perform in Los Angeles, CA. He then performed at the 2010 MTV Video Music Awards and was voted the best performer of the ceremony in an MTV poll, earning 34 percent of votes.
+Rihanna made a surprise appearance despite having said she could not perform due to her schedule.
 Suddath of Time called their duet dull.
 Eminem sang "Love the Way You Lie" without Rihanna at the 2011 Bonnaroo Music Festival for almost 80,000 people.
 According to MTV News' Montgomery, the "sheer tenacity with which he attacked" was his strength.
 Patrick Doyle of Rolling Stone felt Eminem delivered a triumphal act by "constantly bouncing across the stage" and singing energetically.

 Eminem performed "Love the Way You Lie" on the second day of Chicago's annual Lollapalooza festival on August 6, 2011.
-Members of the audience sang the chorus to compensate for Rihanna's absence.
+Members of the audience sang the hook to compensate for Rihanna's absence.
 Piet Levy of USA Today named the show a "tragic stunner", while Katie Hasty of HitFix added that it displayed competition between the sexes.
 Eminem and Rihanna performed in Staffordshire on the first day of V2011 (V Festival), on August 20, 2011.
 James Lachno of The Daily Telegraph considered it an "affecting" rendition.
 The Guardian called their performance thrilling and an editor for the British newspaper Metro felt that it was the best part of the evening.
 Eminem closed the festival on the night of August 21 in Chelmsford, Essex, for an audience of 120,000.
 A reporter for the International Business Times thought that Eminem's duet with Rihanna was the highlight of the show.